Kubebox ⎈❏

 Authentication

-We try to support the various authentication strategies supported by kubectl, in order to provide seamless integration with your local setup.
+, in order to provide seamless integration with your local setup.
 Here are the different authentication strategies we support, depending on how you’re using Kubebox:

-Google Kubernetes Engineheavy_check_mark
+Google Kubernetes Engine |

 If the mode you’re using isn’t supported, you can refresh the authentication token/certs manually and update your kubeconfig file accordingly.